kalerukoushik/ambulance_tracking/README.md

   ### Admin setup
   1. To open admin type ```localhost:8000/admin```
   2. Django Administration page will be displayed which asks for username and password which you don't have at present.
-  3. To create it open cmd in the virtual environment and type ```python manage.py createsuperuser```.
+  3. To create it, open cmd in the virtual environment and type ```python manage.py createsuperuser```.
   4. Type in the username, email, and password to create the admin account.
   5. Now open the admin page and type in those creddentials those which you just created.
   6. Tada, Thats it, The project is now up and running completely.